tfblanken/tfblanken.github.io/_posts/2019-12-16-trondheim.markdown

 <br/>
 <br/>

-Hi!

-We are very much looking forward to host the workshop "Network analysis for psychology using R".
-Each day will consist of two lectures and practicals, see schedule below, for which we will post the material online.

-For the first day the materials can be found <a href="https://www.dropbox.com/sh/uacei0j4pyskta3/AAC66iL4UidefI4jmJGUE_fka?dl=0" target="blank">here</a>.

-For the second day the materials can be found <a href="https://www.dropbox.com/sh/tura6beuuzer9ng/AADU-I7YR0WrVAYFnZn-hN7Aa?dl=0" target="blank">here</a>.

-Best,

-Tessa & <a href="http://gabylunansky.com/" target="blank">Gaby</a>
+On December 17 and 18 <a href="http://gabylunansky.com/" target="blank">Gaby Lunansky</a> and myself gave a workshop on network analysis for psychology using R in Trondheim, Norway.
+The schedule for the workhsop is shown below.
+We're happy to share our materials upon request!

 <img src="/img/191216_trondheim_schedule.jpg" alt="drawing" width="800"/>